OpenEnergyDashboard/DesignDocs/areaNormalization/areaNormalization.md

 125, 1/1/2022 00:00:00, inf/some special value \
 where the value to represent all time before or after needs to be worked out.
 Given current code we could create a group of the original meter and this one to get the net value for additive changes (such as baseline).
 The code would need to be changed for multiplicative changes.
 I think the current code requires these new meters to be put into the views tables which means a lot of identical points would be created.
 An open question is whether this could be avoided while still allowing for fast calculations (seems possible but not analyzed).

 Another idea is to modify the current units (or create special new ones) that can vary with time.
 It would clearly allow a combination of multiplicative and additive factors.
 It is unclear if that is needed but should be done if easy (including any other idea used).
-How that would work has not been thought out.
+See [design document](../unitVaryTime/conversionsVaryTime.md) for more on this option.

-A final idea is another idea yet to be thought of!
+**After some discussion**, it has been decided that allowing area to vary with time is not worth it, because area is specific to each meter.
+Other units which vary with time are shared between multiple meters, and thus require less conversions to be stored.